Feature #20500

 At the moment I see no reason in refactoring the db backend in this regard, there is no advantage.
 Did I miss something?

-Updated by Xavier Perseguers almost 13 years ago
+Updated by Xavier Perseguers over 13 years ago

 I agree that we should close this issue.
 The "auto-creation" of cache tables on demand is a cool solution for the "problem" (extensions don't need to create them) and we still have the flexibility we need in our core to change the definitions later.